 (Please notify us if an announcement needs to be removed or revised.
 Thank you.)

 RE-ENTRY ASSISTANCE: Is your client experiencing legal issues based on their criminal conviction?
 Do you want to learn more about the collateral consequences affecting your clients?
 Root & Rebound is a reentry legal education & advocacy center whose mission is to increase access to justice and opportunity for people in reentry from prison and jail.
 Our three-pronged approach consists of public education on the reentry legal barriers through publications and trainings based on our Roadmap to Reentry Guide; direct services through our Friday legal hotline and reentry legal clinics; and systems reform efforts to strengthen the reentry infrastructure.
 We are here to support individuals in reentry and the professionals who support them.
-Find the Guide, our Toolkits, our Free Online Training Hub and information on in-person trainings on our website, rootandrebound.org.
+Find the Guide, our Toolkit, our Free Online Training Hub and information on in-person trainings on our website, rootandrebound.org.
 Our Reentry Legal Hotline is every Friday from 9am to 5pm, and we accept collect calls.
 Our number is 510-279-4662.

 LEGAL RESEARCH, PARALEGAL, AND SECRETARIAL ASSISTANCE

 Experienced California capital litigator (over 17 years in trial, state post-conviction, and federal habeas courts) seeks contract work, including legal research and writing and creating RT notes.
 Rates negotiable.
 Michael Lasher, 510-507-2869.